On numerical broadening of particle size spectra: a condensational growth study using PyMPDATA

-In \citet{Tsang_and_Korgaonkar_1987}, which is focused on the evaporation of an ``aerosol cloud'', MPDATA is used as a predictor step followed by a corrective step using a Galerkin finite element solver.
-In two subsequent studies from the same group \citep{Tsang_and_Rao_1988,Tsang_and_Rao_1990}, MPDATA is compared with other algorithms in terms of mass conservation, number conservation and computational cost.
-In \citet{Tsang_and_Rao_1988}, basic 3-iteration MPDATA is used, although interestingly it is noted there that ``{\it If the antidiffusion velocities are increased by some factor between 1.04 and 1.08, use of [corrective iteration] only once can reduce 50\% of the computing time [...] without much sacrifice of accuracy}''.
-In conclusions, the authors praise MPDATA for providing narrow size distributions.
-At the same time, it is pointed out that MPDATA performs worse than upwind in terms of mass conservation or mean radius prediction accuracy.
+In \citet{Tsang_and_Korgaonkar_1987}, which is focused on evaporation, MPDATA is used as a predictor step followed by a corrective step using a Galerkin finite element solver.
+In~two subsequent studies from the same group \citep{Tsang_and_Rao_1988,Tsang_and_Rao_1990}, MPDATA is compared to other algorithms in terms of conservativeness and computational cost.
+In \citet{Tsang_and_Rao_1988}, the basic 3-iteration MPDATA was used.
+Intriguingly, it is noted there that ``{\it If the antidiffusion velocities are increased by some factor between 1.04 and 1.08, use of [corrective iteration] only once can reduce 50\% of the computing time [...] without much sacrifice of accuracy}''.
+In conclusion, the authors praised MPDATA for providing narrow size spectra. \citet{Tsang_and_Rao_1988} pointed out that MPDATA performs worse than the upwind scheme in terms of the prediction of the mean radius.

-The ``Aerosol Science: Theory and Practice'' book of \citet{Williams_and_Loyalka_1991} contains a section on MPDATA within Chapter~5 focusing on the methods of solving the dynamic equation describing aerosol spectrum evolution.
+The ``Aerosol Science: Theory and Practice'' book of \citet{Williams_and_Loyalka_1991} contains a section (5.19) on MPDATA (termed ``Smolarkiewicz method'') within a chapter focusing on the methods of solving the dynamic equation describing aerosol spectrum evolution.
 The basic variant of MPDATA \citep{Smolarkiewicz_1983} is presented with an outline of its derivation.

-In \citet{Kostoglou_and_Karabelas_1995} and \citet{Dhaniyala_and_Wexler_1996} the authors mention that MPDATA has the potential to reduce errors in size computations.
-The latter work lists high computational cost among drawbacks in using the algorithm that led to discarding the scheme from the presented comparison.
+In \citet{Kostoglou_and_Karabelas_1995} and \citet{Dhaniyala_and_Wexler_1996}, the authors mention that MPDATA has the potential to reduce the numerical diffusion as compared to upwind in the context of particle size evolution calculations.
+However, high computational cost of the method is given as a reason to discard the scheme from further analysis.